ovh/docs/pages/web/web-paas/languages-ruby/guide.en-gb.md

 ## Objective

-$partner_full supports deploying any Ruby application.
+Web PaaS supports deploying any Ruby application.
 Your application can use any Ruby application server such as Unicorn or Puma and deploying a Rails or a Sinatra app is very straight forward.

 ## Supported versions